clemy/VisuAalWiNes/README.md

 ## A visualization frontend for the AalWiNes tool
 This project is based on code from the VisuAAL project (github:petergjoel/VisuAAL) by Peter G. Jensen.

+## Quick Start
+Download a binary delivery under https://github.com/clemy/prexvis/releases

 ## Requirements
+Necessary if you do not use the binary delivery:

 ###  Node.js v13
 <https://nodejs.org/>